 In addition to this she continually updates her skills

 McTimoney chiropractic for animals:

-McTimoney chiropractic for animals was developed by John McTimoney, a human chiropractor and has been used on animals since the 1950's.
+A treatment developed by John McTimoney, a human chiropractor which has been used on animals since the 1950's.
 The treatment is very gentle and uses a series of light and fast adjustments to correct misalignments.
 Animals are usually very receptive and even enjoy the treatment.

 Whether your horse or dog is a pet or performance animal, by getting them checked regularly by a McTimoney Chiropractor you can ensure that any potential problems are nipped in the bud and that the animal remains comfortable and able to perform as required.

 Carole works within the scope of the Veterinary Surgeons Act 1966 and as such veterinary consent must be obtained before treatment.
 Consent can be verbal or written and will depend upon the preference of your vet.